jamunaaadevi/honey-well-AI-powered-behavioral-anomaly-detection-/README.md

 ## Known limitations

-- `unknown_anomaly` SHAP explanations use the classifier's attribution toward "not normal" as a proxy; they are not a direct attribution from the Isolation Forest or LSTM autoencoder, since tree-based SHAP doesn't apply to those model types directly.
+- For alerts caught only by the safety-net models (not the classifier itself), the SHAP explanation is based on the classifier's general attribution, not a direct explanation from the Isolation Forest or LSTM.
-- Only `impossible_travel` is evaluated incident-aware (either of its two events counts as detection); other multi-event attack types are scored per-event, which is a conservative lower bound on real-world SOC detection rate.
+- Only `impossible_travel` is evaluated as a two-event incident.
+Other attack types are scored one event at a time, which is a stricter way to measure them.
-- `true_label` is shown in the dashboard's alert detail view for demo/evaluation purposes only — it would not be available at real inference time.
+- The dashboard shows each event's true label for demo purposes only — that wouldn't be available in a real deployment.